hank-ai/darknet/README.md

 The following is not the full list of all commands supported by Darknet.

-> In addition to the Darknet CLI, also note [the DarkHelp project CLI](https://github.com/stephanecharette/DarkHelp#what-is-the-darkhelp-cli) which provides an alternative CLI to Darknet/YOLO.
+> In addition to the Darknet CLI, also note [the DarkHelp project CLI](https://github.com/stephanecharette/DarkHelp#what-is-the-darkhelp-cli) which provides an additional CLI to Darknet/YOLO.
 The DarkHelp CLI also has several advanced features that are not available directly in Darknet.
 You can use both the Darknet CLI and the DarkHelp CLI together, they are not mutually exclusive.

 For most of the commands shown below, you'll need the `.weights` file with the corresponding `.names` and `.cfg` files.
 You can either [train your own network](#training) (highly recommended!) or download a neural network that someone has already trained and made available for free on the internet.
 Examples of pre-trained datasets include:
 * <a target="_blank" href="https://www.ccoderun.ca/programming/yolo_faq/#datasets">LEGO Gears</a> (finding ojects in an image)
 * <a target="_blank" href="https://www.ccoderun.ca/programming/yolo_faq/#datasets">Rolodex</a> (finding text in an image)
+* [People-R-People](#people-r-people-pre-trained-weights) (finding people in an image)
 * [MSCOCO](#mscoco-pre-trained-weights) (standard 80-class object detection)

 Commands to run include: